 A: Yes!
 Beautycounter consultants receive 25% off every purchase, not to mention other consultant perks like exclusive access to new product launches, special sampler sets and bundles/collections that are steeply discounted and lots of free gifts and rewards!

 A: Let’s just lay it all out there.
-You want to know what kind of salary or income you can expect?
+You want to know what kind of commissions you can expect?
 Here’s how it works: in its simplest terms, you start at a 25% commission on all sales and that can increase up to 35% based on performance.
 Sell $100, make $25 (up to $35).
 How crazy cool is that?
 You can also earn a commission as you get consultants to sign up under you, which is 5-9% of their sales based on performance.
 So it pays to build a team, but not as much as it pays to grow your own business.
 Below is our compensation plan, which can be kinda confusing if you’ve never seen it before.
 But if you’re interested in learning more, drop me an email and I can walk you through it.

 Ok so that’s how you make money as a Beautycounter consultant, but how much money can you expect to make.
 Check out the stats from 2019 for all Beautycounter consultants (remember: consultants determine when and how much they wish to work.
 Many of consultants choose to spend a few hours a week with Beautycounter, while others have made it a full-time focus.
 As a result, the amount of commissions earned can vary significantly.):